gavinmacaulay/spheroidalwavefunctions/readme.md

 ![Static badge](https://img.shields.io/github/license/gavinmacaulay/spheroidalwavefunctions)
 [![python](https://img.shields.io/pypi/pyversions/spheroidalwavefunctions.svg?logo=python&logoColor=white)](https://pypi.org/project/https://github.com/gavinmacaulay/spheroidalwavefunctions/)

-A Python module wraps directly the `prolate_swf.f90` code at <https://github.com/MathieuandSpheroidalWaveFunctions/prolate_swf>, providing access to the subroutine version of the prolate spheroidal wave code in that file.
+A Python module that wraps directly the `prolate_swf.f90` code at <https://github.com/MathieuandSpheroidalWaveFunctions/prolate_swf>, providing access to the subroutine version of the prolate spheroidal wave code in that file.

 Once installed in Python, the package can be used thus: